Dr. Robert Sluka

 Our Collaboration: We worked with Dr. Raghukumar on the documenting of marine life by videography in Lakshadweep Islands in 1998 through the National Institute of Oceanography, Goa.
 Since then he has participated in several of our underwater clean ups and a wealth of knowledge for us to draw upon for all things marine.
 His enthusiasm for diving is very infectious !!

-An avid scuba diver, Sudeep has participated in projects for Coastal Impact, including a January 2010 underwater mapping exercise for CMFRI off the coasts of Kerala and Tamil Nadu.
+An avid scuba diver, Sudeep has participated in several projects for Coastal Impact including a January 2010 underwater mapping exercise for CMFRI off the coasts of Kerala and Tamil Nadu.
 He is a PADI-certified Rescue Diver and Wreck Diving Specialist.
-In his out-of-water avatar, Sudeep Chakravarti is a writer of fiction and narrative non-fiction, and has published several critically acclaimed bestsellers, including Tin Fish (Penguin, 2005), Red Sun: Travels in Naxalite Country (Viking/ Penguin, 2008) and The Avenue of Kings (HarperCollins, 2010).
-He is also an independent analyst of socio-political and security issues in South Asia; and columnist.
+In his out-of-water avatar, Sudeep Chakravarti is a writer of fiction and narrative non-fiction and has published several critically acclaimed bestsellers, including Tin Fish, Red Sun: Travels in Naxalite Country and The Avenue of Kings.
+He is also an independent analyst of socio-political and security issues in South Asia and a columnist.
 He is a Professional Member of the World Future Society, Washington D.C.
 Sudeep was earlier with The Asian Wall Street Journal, Dow Jones & Company, and later held top positions at Sunday, India Today and Hindustan Times.
 He is now an Editor with India Today Group.
 He divides his time between New Delhi and the village of Moira, in Goa.

-Our Collaboration: Sudeep has joined us on many of our survey trips , and helped to gather data, and contributed his knowledge and views to the project.
+Our Collaboration: Sudeep has joined us on many of our survey trips, helped to gather data and contributed his knowledge and views on projects.

-Currently Chairman, Administrator and Professor of Karnataka Post Graduate Centre in Karwar with 35 years of research experience, Dr. Naik has also published 53 books.
+Currently Chairman, Administrator and Professor of Karnataka Post Graduate Centre in Karwar with over 35 years of research experience, Dr. Naik has published more than 53 books.
 His field of specialization include Marine Biology, Aquaculture, coastal ecology, biodiversity, mangroves and environmental issues.
-He is the main resource person for awareness programmes in the District for Environmental issues, aquaculture, biodiversity, CRZ management, mangroves for MPEDA, BFDA, District Administration, Karnataka State Pollution Control Board, EMPRI, CPR Environmental Education Centre, Forest Department and local NGOs.
-Nominated to the Executive committee of Karnataka Rajya Vijnana Parishattu; Honorary Advisor of Editorial Board of Balavijnana, a monthly Co-Editor Journal of Environment and Sociobiology Member, Editorial Advisory Board, Indian Journal of Environment and Ecoplanning Member of the committee to discuss issues connected with establishment of Ultra Mega Power Project at Tadri.
+He is the main resource person for awareness programmes in the District for environmental issues, aquaculture, biodiversity, CRZ management, mangroves for MPEDA, BFDA, District Administration, Karnataka State Pollution Control Board, EMPRI, CPR Environmental Education Centre, Forest Department and local NGOs.
+Nominated to the Executive Committee of Karnataka Rajya Vijnana Parishattu, Honorary Advisor of Editorial Board of Balavijnana, a monthly Co-Editor Journal of Environment and Sociobiology Member, Editorial Advisory Board, Indian Journal of Environment and Ecoplanning Member of the committee to discuss issues connected with establishment of Ultra Mega Power Project at Tadri.

 Our Collaboration: A testimony to the fact that there are more than 24 hours in a day, Dr. Naik, wears several hats and is an envious bundle of energy.
-He has and is working tirelessly with us to get Netrani Island declared a Marine Park, and we are beyond delighted to join him in this endeavour.
+He has and is working tirelessly with us to get Netrani Island declared a Marine Park.
+We are beyond delighted to join him in this endeavour.